ESHEYMAN/alx-low_level_programming/0x15-file_io/README.md

-A readme describing what this project is for
+A readme describing what the project does